autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

     * **Folder Pattern** - Local folder where the output files containing raw CAN frames are saved to.
     * **File Name Pattern** - The format string used to name the output files in a consistent manner.
 Raw files will be named with using this pattern.
 This patern includes the timestamp (year, month, day, hour, minute), and therefore every time new file is made it has the timestamp as a name.
     * **File Format** - by default it is set to log file, however we offer a different file formats to pick from: asc, blf, csv, db and jsonl.
+However, there are less formats available when external dump is enabled.
     * **Max File Size Rollover Trigger** - The maximum allowed size before rollover of the output file.
 In order to avoid having big files, the default size is set - this is a recommended step.
     * **Max File Age Rollover Trigger** - The maximum allowed age before rollover of the output file.